vinaydhegde/testdriven-site/src/_posts/course/2017-01-11-11_jinja-templates.md

 The test should now pass!

-How about the form?
+How about a form?
 Users should be able to add a new user and submit the form, which will then add the user to the database.
 Again, start with a test:

 ```python
 def test_main_add_user(self):